Felix Zabala: Boxing promotion

 In need of money Zabala began work as a boxing promoter, tirelessly putting up posters and other materials.
 His first large promotion was between middleweights Florentino Fernández and Rocky Rivero.
 The day Rivero was due to arrive in San Juan for the match, Zabala received a phone call from Rivero's management saying that they wanted double the previously agreed-upon amount of money.
 Zabala paid him half of his requested payment upon arrival; however, he refused to pay the remaining difference after the fight, citing the terms of the existing contract.

 Due to business reasons, by 1980, Zabala felt he had to leave San Juan.
 He relocated to Miami, where he took a job as regional representative for Muhammad Ali Professional Sports.
 However, he continued to promote Puerto Rican fights as well.
 Zabala retained his close contacts with fighters and trainers in Puerto Rico, however, and continued to promote events on the Caribbean nation.
 He bought a gym in 1982 from fellow promoter Chris Dundee.

-Tuto Zabala’s first champion was Dominican Republic native Carlos Teo Cruz, a lightweight with a good chin and a light punch.
-The next Zabala champion was Vicente Paul Rondon, a Venezuelan fighter who was WBA light-heavyweight champion from 1971-1972.
+Tuto Zabala's first champion was Dominican Republic native Carlos Teo Cruz, a lightweight with a good chin and a light punch.
+The next Zabala champion was Vicente Paul Rondon, a Venezuelan fighter who was WBA light-heavyweight champion from 1971 to 1972.
 From the early sixties to the late seventies, Zabala promoted several hundred fights in San Juan, booked Puerto Rican fighters to fight abroad, and was involved in a dozen world title fights.
 Besides Florentino Fernandez, Teo Cruz and Vicente Rondon, Tuto Zabala promoted Miguel "Happy" Lora, Alfredo Escalera, Robinson Pitalua, Angel Espada, Jose Gonzalez, Pedro Miranda, Sammy Serrano and many other main event fighters and prelim club fighters.